gelhteag/Fiesta_dapp/README.md

 2. Create a small web app to show the current state (supply, what the accounts own, balances) and buttons to demonstrate the different functions.

 ## Architecture dapp:
- - Frontend: Webpack
+ - Frontend: Webpack/NodeJS
- - Backend: NodeJS
+ - Backend: Ethereum Blockchain (testnet rinkeby)

 ## Module used:
  - Truffle v5.1.54